SamuelSwartzberg/flashcardifying_text_temp/inf.md

 UTF-16 consists of 16-bit code units.
-An unicode code point encoded with UTF-16 may consist of one or two code units UTF-16 requires one code unit(s) for things in the BMP, and two code unit(s) for anything else if UTF-16 needs ⟮c1;two code units⟯, these ⟮c1;two code units⟯ are called ⟮c2;a surrogate pair⟯ In surrogate pairs (UTF-16) the code unit that should come ⟮c1;first⟯ is called the ⟮c2;high surrogate⟯, the code unit that should come ⟮c1;second⟯ is called the ⟮c2;low surrogate⟯
+An unicode code point encoded with UTF-16 may consist of one or two code units UTF-16 requires one code unit(s) for things in the BMP, and two code unit(s) for anything else if UTF-16 needs ⟮c+;two code units⟯, these ⟮c+;two code units⟯ are called ⟮c+;a surrogate pair⟯ In surrogate pairs (UTF-16) the code unit that should come ⟮c+;first⟯ is called the ⟮c+;high surrogate⟯, the code unit that should come ⟮c+;second⟯ is called the ⟮c+;low surrogate⟯
-⟮c1;High-surrogate⟯ code units have a hex value ⟮c2;0xD800-0xDBFF⟯
+⟮c+;High-surrogate⟯ code units have a hex value ⟮c+;0xD800-0xDBFF⟯

 ###### UTF-8